 - Your health—Don’t talk about your disabilities, chronic illnesses, or other medical situations unless they somehow directly tie into the promotion of the product.
 If you are pitching a company that makes a medical aid, then your illness relates.
 If you are pitching a curriculum provider, it doesn’t relate.

-- Your spouses’s or your employment situation—recently laid off, a poor minister, an underpaid civil servant, a dedicated first responder, etc. These things simply aren’t relevant to the pitch.
+- Your spouse’s or your employment situation—recently laid off, a poor minister, an underpaid civil servant, a dedicated first responder, etc. These things simply aren’t relevant to the pitch.

 - Any sob story, however factual and sad it may actually be.